mchobby/pyboard-projects/readme.md

-A collection of small MicroPython projects around the MicroPython MicroPython.
+A collection of small MicroPython projects around the MicroPython Pyboard.

-Please, visit the sub-directories, each one have its own readme file.
+Please, visit the sub-directories to read the various readme files.